 Really, it pretty much is.
 There are a few differences...
 Robert has a much tighter time constraint, being about two days, versus the week Gordon Ramsay would typically spend at a restaurant.
 Robert also has a strict budget of $10,000 as opposed to Gordon spending either no money at all or as much money as the show's producers would allow.
 In the earlier seasons, Robert also didn't get quite

 as into helping the staff with their personal problems, apparently figuring if the restaurant started doing well the rest would sort itself out.
 Later seasons have changed this aspect, with Robert playing counselor to the dysfunctional families/staff.
 And so, the formula is almost identical

 : the celebrity British chef shows up to a failing restaurant, remarking on the terrible decor when he does.
 He tries the food, and with near-certainty finds that absolutely everything is dreadful, and usually is either frozen or comes from cans.
 Upon checking the kitchen, he will almost invariably find it filthy and staffed by people who have either never cooked well, been strangled by incompetent managing, or simply lost their passion and drive.
 Robert tackles the problems, freaking out along the way.
-(As opposed to Gordon's swearing a blue streak
+(As opposed to Gordon's tendency to swear quite a lot

 , Robert generally prefers to freak out by throwing up his hands and letting out an exasperated yell